IdleHandsProject/os_SuperMultitap/README.md

-# os_SuperMultitap
+# Open Source Super Multitap

-An open source version of the Nintendo Super Multitap
+An open source version of the Nintendo Super Multitap.
+This allows you to plug in 4 more controllers to a SNES.